 Ready for Rain Peterborough

 Do you ever worry about flooding when it rains?
-Interested in techniques to reduce rainwater runoff?
-This is the program for you!
+Curious about what happens to rain after it hits the ground?
+Interested in techniques to reduce runoff and keep water clean?

 Over the past 20 years, Peterborough has experienced some of the most dramatic flooding events in the city’s history.
 With a changing climate and projections for increased rainfall in Southern Ontario, it is expected that there will be an increase in flood events similar to those that occurred in 2004.
 Reliance on stormwater infrastructure that was built for the past century will not suffice when we are faced with more frequent and intense storms that are projected for this century.
 Rather than view this as an obstacle that needs to be overcome, the groundbreakers program aims to use this as an opportunity to promote more sustainable and ecologically sound rainwater management solutions that protect against flooding, help keep our precious water resources healthy, and allow money savings.